Best Crypto Cards in Indonesia (2026)

 Bali deserves separate mention because its economic dynamics differ from the rest of Indonesia.
 Canggu has become one of the world's top digital nomad hubs, with co-working spaces (Dojo Bali, Outpost Canggu, Tropical Nomad, BWork Bali) charging IDR 2-4 million/month ($125-250).
 The Canggu/Seminyak/Ubud triangle hosts thousands of remote workers, many of whom are crypto-native and already hold exchange balances.

-Card acceptance in tourist Bali is significantly higher than mainland Indonesia.
+Card acceptance in tourist Bali is much higher than mainland Indonesia.
 Beach clubs (Potato Head, Finns, La Brisa), restaurants in Seminyak/Canggu, villa rental agencies, and surf schools accept Visa/Mastercard contactless.
 The main gap is local warungs and traditional markets, which remain cash.

 For Bali-based nomads, a crypto card is the primary spending tool for 70-80% of daily expenses (restaurants, co-working, groceries at Ranch Market/Pepito, scooter rental agencies, surf lessons, villa payments).
 Cash covers the remaining 20-30% (warungs, local markets, small shops).